• Skip to primary navigation

 metalllic gold spray painted furniture pulls (2)

 Well, moving on to the original drawer pulls.
 I sprayed the pulls a bright metallic gold while the paint was drying on the desk.
 Then when I screwed the first two knobs back on the desk I was less than impressed.
 The gold didn’t look good with the faux black distressing at all.
-Of course my first plan was to just leave the desk white and add a gloss sealer.
-In that case the gold might have worked.
+Of course, my first plan was just to leave the desk white and add a gloss sealer.
+In that case, the gold might have worked.
 Not now.

 use Rustoleum metallic oil rubbed bronze spray paint on furniture pulls and drawer handles